 Heppner equipped itself with powerful measurement tools in 2021:

 - EcoTransIT to measure CO2 emissions from its transportation activity (Scope 1 and 3)

 - Deepki to monitor its energy consumption (Scope 2)

 - €15M invested to convert the Group’s fleet to NGV in 2020-2021

 - A win-win energy transition pact to support our subcontractors in their transition

 Acting and innovating to reduce emissions

 In order to reduce the impact, Heppner invests in the most effective solutions to measure and manage its activities and to propose solutions: changes in the energy mix of its fleet, development of new urban mobility solutions, etc. As part of its progress approach, the Group is committed to transparency and cooperation with all its stakeholders throughout its value chain.

 In order to reduce its own energy consumption and comply with the recommendations of the tertiary sector decree, the Heppner Group has undertaken an analysis of the energy consumption of its buildings.
 According to these elements, a renovation and energy efficiency action plan is being prepared.
 In addition, a plan for the transition of the fleet of gas-powered forklifts to electric and the transformation of the fleet of company vehicles has already begun.

 Thinking about reducing resource use or circular models whenever possible is another way to reduce the carbon impact of the group’s activities.
-Heppner’s goal for 2021 was for each region to analyse its ecosystem and introduce a meaningful project.
+Heppner’s goal for 2021 is for each region to analyse its ecosystem and introduce a meaningful project.
 Focus on some emblematic initiatives anchored in their territory.